How to Assign a Trademark to Your Company: A Complete Guide

 3. Gather Necessary Documentation

-- Statement regarding the transfer of goodwill
+- If applicable, a statement regarding the transfer of goodwill.

 4. Submit the Trademark Assignment Application